nomand/EachineVR006/README.md

 ### Step 7

 Remove the metal frame from the LCD panel.
 It will only get caught in the ridges of the 3D print and may actually damage your screen.
+Note that not all of the version have this frame.

 <img src='/Images/10.jpg'/>